Guide

 3. Write direct, quotable answers

 AI Overviews extract concise statements.
+44.2% of all LLM citations come from the first 30% of article text (Superlines, 2026).
 After every question-style heading, provide a 1–2 sentence direct answer before elaborating.
+Front-load your most important information.
 Think: "If an AI could only quote one sentence from this section, what would it be?"

 4. Use comparison tables